hubbleai/carbon-connect-js/README.md

 ### 13. resyncFile()

-- **Description**: Initiates a resynchronization of a specified file with the Carbon service.
-This may be useful if a file's internal data structure has changed or if there are discrepancies with the data on the server.
+- **Description**: This function triggers a resynchronization of a specified file with the Carbon service.
+This can be valuable in scenarios where a file's internal data changes or if there are discrepancies in the data on the server.

-- **Parameters**: The `resyncFile()` method accepts an object with the following properties:
+- **Parameters**: The `resyncFile()` method requires an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
-  - `fileId` (string): The ID of the file you want to resynchronize.
+  - `fileId` (string): The ID of the file you wish to resynchronize.
-  - `chunkSize` (number, optional, default 1500): Specifies the size of the chunks when processing the file.
+  - `chunkSize` (number, optional, default 1500): Specifies the chunk size when processing the file.
   - `chunkOverlap` (number, optional, default 20): Specifies the overlap size between each chunk.

-- **Returns**: A promise that resolves to an `ResyncFileResponse` object:
+- **Returns**: A promise that resolves to an `ResyncFileResponse` object with the following properties:

   - `status` (number): The HTTP status code of the response.
-  - `data` (object or null): The response data containing the access token, if the request was successful.
-Otherwise, null.
+  - `data` (object or null): The response data, containing the access token if the request was successful; otherwise, it is null.
-  - `error` (string or null): Error message if there was an issue generating the token.
-Otherwise, null.
+  - `error` (string or null): An error message if there was an issue generating the token, otherwise null.

 - **Usage**: